EEESocbitmesra/DEV_WEEK/project_folder/README.md

 - [ ] Make sure GitHub pages is enabled for your repository (if not, do so)
 - [ ] Visit **your_username.github.io**.
 That should be your portfolio.
 - [ ] Keep the forked repository in sync with the actual repository.
 Refer <a href="https://gist.github.com/CristinaSolana/1885435">this.</a>
-- [ ] In the synced fork on your repository, edit the Readme.md file to add your Name and the link to your portfolio.
+- [ ] In the synced fork on your repository, edit the README.md file to add your Name and the link to your portfolio.
 - [ ] Then make a Pull Request to the Repository on EEESoc Organisation from which you had first forked.

+### Note:
+- Maintain a track of everything that you have learnt in progress.md file.
+- Download any code editor of your choice (for example vscode, sublime, brackets etc.)